zulip/zulip/api_docs/construct-narrow.md

 The `id` operator returns the message with the specified ID if it exists, and if it can be accessed by the user.

 The `with` operator is designed to be used for permanent links to topics, which means they should continue to work when the topic is [moved](/help/move-content-to-another-topic) or [resolved](/help/resolve-a-topic).
-If the message with the specified ID exists, and can be accessed by the user, then it will return messages with the `channel`/`topic`/`dm` operators corresponding to the current conversation containing that message, and replacing any such filters included in the narrow.
+If the message with the specified ID exists, and can be accessed by the user, then it will return messages with the `channel`/`topic`/`dm` operators corresponding to the current conversation containing that message, replacing any such operators included in the original narrow query.

+If no such message exists, or the message ID represents a message that is inaccessible to the user, this operator will be ignored (rather than throwing an error) if the remaining operators uniquely identify a conversation (i.e., they contain `channel` and `topic` terms or `dm` term).
+This behavior is intended to provide the best possible experience for links to private channels with protected history.

 The [help center](/help/search-for-messages#search-by-message-id) also documents the `near` operator for searching for messages by ID, but